tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).
+If it is not, the server SHOULD proceed with the handshake but reject 0-RTT.

 The parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) are the same as those which were negotiated in the connection